"""

 r"""

-Ensures that all methods of all subclasses of BaseModule are also
+1. That all methods of all subclasses of BaseModule are also

 decorated with ``@jaxtyped(typechecker=beartype)``.
 This includes